Mahpara810/etl-to-dashboard-python-powerbi/README.md

 The dataset used in this project is publicly available on Kaggle:
 [New York Airbnb Open Data 2024](https://www.kaggle.com/datasets/vrindakallu/new-york-dataset)
+## 4. Run the ETL Notebook

+• Open the Jupyter Notebook located at:
+  `notebooks/New York Airbnb Open Data 2024.ipynb`

+• Update any file paths or data source URLs inside the notebook as needed.

+• Run all cells to perform the ETL process (data cleaning, transformation, and export).

+• After execution, verify that the cleaned and transformed data files are saved in the `data/` or `output/` folder.

 ## 4. Run the ETL Script
 • Open python/etl_script.py and update any file paths or data source URLs as needed.